kaspar030/RIOT/examples/suit_update/README.md

     running from slot 1
     Waiting for address autoconfiguration...

-The slot number should have changed from when you started the application.
+The slot number should have changed from after the application reboots.
-You can do the publish-notify sequence again to verify this.
+You can do the publish-notify sequence several times to verify this.

-# In depth explanation
+## Detailed explanation
+[detailed-explanation]: #Detailed-explanation

-## Node
+### Node

 For the suit_update to work there are important block that aren't normally built in a RIOT application: